-The overall risk thus calculated which is associated with derivatives may not exceed 49% of the fund assets.
+The overall level of derivatives-associated risk thus calculated may not exceed 49% of the fund assets.
+Derivative instruments which are not held for hedging purposes may only be purchased if they help to reduce investment risks or to facilitate efficient management of the fund assets.
 In this regard, the management company may increase the investment fund's level of investment by using derivatives.